 I have a prior post on this blog covering my dislike of Divine Immutability.
 But now I have realized an even stronger argument against it.

-At the burning bush God famously responds to Moses asking for His Name with “’ehye ’ăšer ’ehye” which the KJV and other well translations render as “I Am that I Am”.
+At the burning bush God famously responds to Moses asking for His Name with “’ehye ’ăšer ’ehye” which the KJV and other well known translations render as “I Am that I Am”.
 However few scholars think that’s actually the best translation of the phrase.

 Popular alternatives include.